As Columbus sails to the concrete, Minnesota Capitol works to tell a more complete history

 Discoverer of America

-Words on an empty pedestal outside the Minnesota Capital are all that remain since protesters sent Christopher Columbus sailing to the pavement last week.
+Words on an empty pedestal outside the Minnesota Capitol are all that remain since protesters sent Christopher Columbus sailing to the pavement last week.

 Columbus didn’t discover America.
 Describing what Columbus did to America would take a lot more than three words.